Three Shires Fell Race

-The Three Shires Fell Race is an annual Lake District fell race held in September, starting and finishing at the Three Shires Inn in Little Langdale.
-After an initial run along the valley, the route climbs steeply to Wetherlam, then down to Prison Band and up to the summit of Swirl How.
-The course then drops to the Three Shire Stone at the top of the Wrynose Pass, the meeting point of the historic counties of Cumberland, Lancashire and Westmorland.
-An ascent of Pike of Blisco follows, then the route drops to Blea Tarn before the final climb to Lingmoor Fell and descent to the finish.

-The route is approximately 18 km in length with 1360 m of ascent.
+The Three Shires Fell Race is an annual Lake District fell race held in September.

+The original route started and finished at the Three Shires Inn in Little Langdale.
+After an initial run along the valley, the route climbed steeply to Wetherlam, then down to Prison Band and up to the summit of Swirl How.
+The course then dropped to the Three Shire Stone at the top of the Wrynose Pass, the meeting point of the historic counties of Cumberland, Lancashire and Westmorland.
+An ascent of Pike of Blisco followed, then the route dropped to Blea Tarn before the final climb to Lingmoor Fell and descent to the finish.
+The route was approximately 18 km in length with 1360 m of ascent.

+In 2025, the route was changed for logistical reasons to start and finish at Tilberthwaite and to mostly follow the traditional course but in the opposite direction.

 History

 The inaugural race was held in 1983.
 The leading organiser was Ian Stephenson of the Three Shires Inn, who was assisted by Selwyn Wright who later became the main organiser.
+In 2025, Wright's son Jack and Sean Leckey became the race co-organisers.

 In 1984, the prizes were presented by Chris Brasher, the gold medallist in the 3000m steeplechase at the 1956 Olympic Games.
 Brasher also competed in that edition of the Three Shires but did not finish the race.
 A junior race was added to the event that year.
 In some later years, the junior races featured as age group championship races and participating runners included Rob Hope, Victoria Wilkinson and Rob Jebb.

 The 1990 women's race was won by Mari Todd who was then only seventeen years old.
 She went on to win the English Fell Running Championships in 1997.

 The Three Shires has been one of the counting races in the English Fell Running Championships, including the 1993 edition.
 In 1997 it was again an English Championships counter as well as a home international with England winning the team race, followed by Scotland and then Wales.

+After the 2024 edition, loss of the use of the field at the Three Shires Inn for race assembly, along with parking difficulties, led to the start and finish being moved to Tilberthwaite from 2025.
+Concurrently, the route was changed to be largely the reverse of the original course and the Swirl How checkpoint was moved to neighbouring Great Carrs.

 The Three Shires is one of the races in the Lakeland Classics Trophy series which was established in 2002.